CompuTec/computec-docs/docs/wms/administrator-guide/catch-weight.md

 # Catch Weight

-Catch Weight in CompuTec WMS refers to the ability to measure inventory using both inventory Unit of Measurement (IUoM) and document UoM (DUoM).
+Catch Weight in CompuTec WMS refers to the ability to measure inventory using both inventory Unit of Measurement (IUoM) and Document UoM (DUoM).

 ---